Carbon Reduction Plan

 Emissions reduction targets

-In order to achieve our progress to achieving Net Zero, Asite have adopted the following carbon reduction targets.
-We project that carbon emissions will decrease over the next five years to 48.82 tCO2e by 2027.
-This is a reduction of 20%.
-This carbon emission target has been guided by the UK government's standard carbon reduction metric, but it aims to drive carbon reduction ahead of the UK average.
+To progress towards achieving Net Zero, Asite has adopted the following carbon reduction targets.
+We anticipate a decrease in carbon emissions to 48.82 tCO2e by 2027, which represents a 20% reduction over the next five years.
+This carbon emission target aligns with the UK government's standard carbon reduction metric, while aiming to exceed the average carbon reduction rate in the country.

 Progress against these targets can be seen in the graph below: